openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

 Converting Non-Frozen Model Formats
 +++++++++++++++++++++++++++++++++++

-There are three ways to store non-frozen TensorFlow models and convert them by Model Optimizer:
+There are three ways to store non-frozen TensorFlow models and convert them by Model Conversion API:

 1. **Checkpoint**.
 In this case, a model consists of two files: ``inference_graph.pb`` (or ``inference_graph.pbtxt``) and ``checkpoint_file.ckpt``.
 If you do not have an inference graph file, refer to the `Freezing Custom Models in Python <#Freezing-Custom-Models-in-Python>`__  section.